wso2/integration-studio/gh-docs/developer-guide/integration-studio-catalogue.md

 # Setting up Integration Studio for Developers
 1. Download [Eclipse IDE 2020-06 IDE](https://www.eclipse.org/downloads/packages/release/2020-06/r/eclipse-ide-enterprise-java-developers) based on the OS [Eclipse IDE for Java EE Developers]

 2. Use [JDK 8u202](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html) for development(Other java versions might not work).

+3. Clone Integration Studio GitHub repository https://github.com/wso2/integration-studio.git.

+4. If you are doing a fix for an update, checkout to the branch **updates-<LAST_VERSION>** and work on it (ex: LAST_VERSION=7.2.0).
+Also, make sure to add the same fix for the **main** branch to have it in the future tooling releases.
+Otherwise, proceed with **main** branch.

-3. Import the **studio-platform** component source to eclipse.
+5. Import the **studio-platform** component source to eclipse.
-    * Clone Integration Studio kernal repository https://github.com/wso2/integration-studio.git.
     * Import the **plugins directory** which located in the **<TOOLING_ROOT>/components/studio-platform** to the eclipse workspace by  selecting **File -> Import -> General -> Existing Projects into workspace**
     * Untick the **plugins** project (if it is there) and select the rest of the plugins when importing the plugins folder

-4. Import the **esb-tools** component source to eclipse.
+6. Import the **esb-tools** component source to eclipse.
     * Import the **plugins directory** which located in the **<TOOLING_ROOT>/components/esb-tools** to the eclipse workspace by  selecting **File -> Import -> General -> Existing Projects into workspace**
     * Untick the **plugins** project (if it is there) and select the rest of the plugins when importing the plugins folder

-5. Install Modeling features(EMF) to eclipse
+7. Install Modeling features(EMF) to eclipse
     * Click on Help -> Install New Software
     * Select **2020-06 - http://download.eclipse.org/releases/2020-06/** from work with drop down list
     * Click on **Modeling** checkbox in the install window